Edfa3ly/take-home-coding-challenge/QA.md

 * Non-automated stores like (Adidas) after adding product URL from one of these stores, the user has to fill all product required details in cart fields.

 There’re some prohibited products that we can’t order from our site.
-Also, there’re some products which take delivery time than the expected to the customer.

 Edfa3ly cart functionalities
 ----------------------------